 DocsAdvanced guidesError Handling

-Error Handling
+Error handling

-When integrating with lomi., it’s essential to handle errors gracefully to provide a smooth payment experience for your customers. lomi. uses conventional HTTP response codes and returns meaningful error codes and messages that you can use to troubleshoot issues and inform your customers about the status of their transactions.
+When integrating with lomi., it’s essential to handle errors gracefully to provide a smooth payment experience for your customers. lomi. uses conventional HTTP response codes and returns meaningful error messages that you can use to troubleshoot issues and inform your customers about the status of their transactions.

 {